dkharazi/oldnotes/systems/06_process_units.md

 - A single hyperthreaded CPU core can execute two threads at once
 - A single process can have one or more threads
 - A single program can have one or more processes

+### Implications
 - A single non-hyperthreaded CPU core can execute one single-threaded process at once
+- A single hyperthreaded CPU core can execute two single-threaded processes at once
+- A single hyperthreaded CPU core can execute one double-threaded process at once
+- Two non-hyperthreaded CPU cores can execute two single-threaded processes at once
+- Two non-hyperthreaded CPU cores can execute one double-threaded process at once
+- Two hyperthreaded CPU cores can execute four single-threaded processes at once
+- Two hyperthreaded CPU cores can execute two double-threaded processes at once
+- Two hyperthreaded CPU cores can execute two single-threaded processes and one double-threaded process at once

 ## An Example using Chrome
 - One program